 \paragraph{Stochastic Normalizing Flows} The similarity of eqs.~\eqref{eq:jarzynski} and \eqref{eq:nf_zz0} makes it natural to combine the two approaches in a more general architecture, called \textit{stochastic normalizing flows} (SNFs)~\cite{wu2020stochastic,Caselle:2022acb}.
 In practice, NE-MCMC updates are interleaved with coupling layers,

 Equation~\eqref{eq:jarzynski} is still valid if a generalized work is used

-and if the parameters of the coupling layers $g_l$ are trained minimizing the KL divergence of eq.~\eqref{eq:kl_nemcmc} but using $W_{\mathrm{SNF}}$.
+and if the parameters of the coupling layers $g_l$ are trained minimizing the KL divergence of eq.~\eqref{eq:kl_nemcmc} using $W_{\mathrm{SNF}}$.

 Crucially, compared to NFs, SNFs benefit from a more favorable scaling with the d.o.f., inherited from the underlying NE-MCMC, as demonstrated in~\cite{Bulgarelli:2024brv}, while it was shown that standard NFs suffer from poor scaling~\cite{deldebbio:2021,Abbott:2023thq,Abbott:2022zsh}.
 Furthermore, SNFs are generally cheaper than NE-MCMC, since coupling layers are more computationally efficient than Monte Carlo updates.

-\paragraph{Proposed Method} Observing that the partition functions in eq.~\eqref{eq:cfun} are associated with systems that differ only for a localized set of links on the lattice led us to introduce the \textit{defect coupling layer} as a new architecture to study the entropic c-function, where the flow acts on a codimension-two defect, e.g., $(L/a)^{D-2}$.
+\paragraph{Proposed Method} The partition functions in eq.~\eqref{eq:cfun} are associated with systems that differ only for a localized set of links on the lattice.
+This led us to introduce the \textit{defect coupling layer} as a new architecture to study the entropic c-function, where the flow acts on a codimension-two defect, e.g., $(L/a)^{D-2}$.
 For a pictorial representation see Fig.~\ref{fig:lattice_replica_space}.
 In the $l$-th coupling layer, while most of the system (the ``environment'') is not affected by the transformation, a subset of the lattice is updated by means of a RealNVP affine transformation~\cite{Dinh:2017}

-where $s$ and $t$ are the outputs of an odd neural network, which enforces the $\mathbb{Z}_2$ equivariance~\cite{Nicoli:2020njz,deldebbio:2021}; a related architecture has been recently discussed in Ref.~\cite{Abbott:2024mix}.
-Note that the limited number of active sites at each step makes the Jacobian determinant tractable, and that one transforms one replica at a time, keeping the others frozen.
+where $s$ and $t$ are the outputs of an odd neural network, enforcing the $\mathbb{Z}_2$ equivariance~\cite{Nicoli:2020njz,deldebbio:2021}.
+A related architecture has been discussed in Ref.~\cite{Abbott:2024mix}, with a different active-frozen partitioning; here, we exploit an even-odd replica decomposition, transforming one replica at a time while keeping the others frozen.
 The neural networks we used are fully connected (FCNN) and convolutional (CNN).